-Rodney Holmes is a Senior Policy Officer in the Policy, Advocacy and Capacity team.
+Rodney Holmes is Strategic Support Lead in the Policy, Advocacy and Capacity team.
 He is currently working on our generalist policy work, encompassing housing and renting, income support, welfare, transport and justice.

 “I also lead our contribution to a lived experience framework which includes working with key stakeholders like the Anti-Poverty Network,” he says.